Submission Is Now Open

 Abstract Submission Process

 Submit an abstract via the online abstract submission site.
 Click the “Click Here” link on the “New to this site?” button to create an account.
+(Please note: This is a new submission portal and you will need to create an account.)

 The AVF only accepts electronic abstract submissions via the official abstract submission website.
 No more than two abstracts from the same institution will be selected for speaking slots (oral presentation and quick shot).